 With a gradient of size, the Product Backlog effectively offers a top-down view of the items that are closer to the bottom and a bottom-up view of those closer to the top.
 This is in line with the recommendation of (, p.
 143), which says to “[p]refer top-down estimation in the early (conceptual) phases of a project and switch to bottom-up estimation where specific development tasks and assignments are known.”

 Estimate all the PBIs, including the ones for the distant future.
 Refresh those estimates less frequently than those whose release time is more imminent.
+Accept higher estimation uncertainty the further that work lies in the future.
 Do not waste the effort of breaking them down, since unplanned changes are likely to overshadow the increased precision.
+But remember that perhaps the main purpose of estimation and backlog refinement is to get the team to start thinking about the forthcoming feature; see Refined Product Backlog.

-Avoid estimating at a level of granularity that would lead to micro-management.
-Estimation Points are the preferred method, but with simple math one can easily convert even those can be converted to hours for any given Sprint.
+Avoid estimating at a level of granularity that would lead to micromanagement.
+Estimation Points are the preferred method, but with simple math even those can be converted to hours for any given Sprint.
 Some Scrum folklore recommends estimating to the granularity of two hours; in experience, we have found such fine estimates to be self-fulfilling prophecies in complex emergent projects, and estimating to the granularity of about a day is enough.

 This is a broadly accepted practice.